"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's

 - Heart Failure including new heart failure or worsening of heart failure you already have.
 Symptoms include shortness of breath, swelling of your ankles or feet, or sudden weight gain.

 - Allergic Reactions.
 Signs of an allergic reaction include a skin rash, swelling or itching of the face, tongue, lips, or throat, or trouble breathing.

-- Hepatitis B virus reactivation in patients who carry the result of hepatitis B virus being reactivated.
-Your doctor should monitor you hepatitis B virus in your blood.
-Tell your doctor if you have any of the
+- Hepatitis B virus reactivation in patients who carry the of hepatitis B virus being reactivated.
+Your healthcare provider should monitor hepatitis B virus in your blood.
+Tell your healthcare provider if you have any

 - feel unwell